 - If you already use Git, my favourite is the 'Git for Windows' Git BASH linux emulation that allows you to access the directories and files on your workstation as if they were a linux disk.
 This is not a full emulation, but is workable for basic interaction, and allows your learning workstation to look very similar to what the instructor is showing.

 - If you use Windows 10 you can use the ssh utility in the BASH emulator.
 AWS has provided a nice document on how to use the built in Windows 10 Linux service.
 For Windows 7 you may need to install the tool set from the OpenSSH tool suite.

-If none of this assists you, then please do ask for guidance on the Discussion forums where senior students and alumni will give you guidance, or contact us by submitting a form through our help page https://help.acloud.guru/hc/en-us and we will do our best to help you.
+If none of this assists you, then please do ask for guidance on the A Cloud Guru Community Forums where senior students and alumni will give you guidance, or contact us by submitting a form through our help page https://help.acloud.guru/hc/en-us and we will do our best to help you.

 also check out :